-Note: ILP Sub-Fund offered under some products do not have bid-offer spread and are offered on single bid price basis.
+Note: ILP Sub-Fund offered under some products are on bid-offer spread.
 Please refer to the Product Summary and relevant fund documentation for more information

-\ Please refer to the Product Summary for details of charges incurred on your insurance plan as charges may vary from product to product and may be lower than 5%.
+\ Only applicable for some ILP products.
+Please refer to the Product Summary for details of charges incurred on your insurance plan as charges may vary from product to product and may be lower than 5%.